mcrocco/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/3bwWRCm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To simulate a customer submitting a ticket to osTicket, go over to the Agent Panel as the user admin account, select Tickets and then select New Ticket.
+To simulate a customer submitting a ticket to osTicket, go over to the Agent Panel as the user admin account, select Tickets, and then select New Ticket.
 From there, an option to search for a user will appear, in which we can select the one we created in the previous part.
 In this case, our user is Ken Ken.
 After selecting a user, you can select one of the Help Topics we created before, such as Business Critical Outage.
 Finally, we can enter an Issue Summary, along with a description of the issue, such as the entire mobile banking system is down.
 Scroll down and select "Open" to open the ticket.
 </p>
 <br />